CumulusNetworks/docs/content/cumulus-netq-415/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 You must configure the LLDP service on switches and hosts that are defined in the topology blueprint to send the port ID subtype that matches the connection defined in the topology file.

 The {{<exlink url="https://lldpd.github.io/usage.html" text="lldpd service">}} allows you to configure the port ID by specifying either the interface name (`ifname`) or MAC address (`macaddress`) using the `configure lldp portidsubtype [ifname | macaddress]` command.
-For example, if your host is configured to send the interface name in the LLDP port ID field, define the interface name in the topology DOT file:
+For example, if your host is configured to send the interface name in the LLDP port ID field, define the interface name in the topology file (DOT file example):
 ```
 "switch1":"swp1" -- "host5":"eth1"
 ```